geisekss/motion_capture_analysis/README.md

 * The integration API, used to synchronize data from the Qualisys system and the ESP8266, is located in the `integration_API` folder.

-* The source code to perform the data processing, described in the paper _"A multi-sensor and cross-session human gait dataset captured through an optical system and inertial measurement units"_, is located in the `data_analysis` folder.
+* The source code to perform the data processing, described in the paper _"{A multi-sensor human gait dataset captured through an optical system and inertial measurement units"_, is located in the `data_analysis` folder.

 	* First, it is necessary to run the Matlab code `data_analysis\extract_walkSection_trajectories.matlab` to extract the walking sections from the trajectories, and store the first and last frames of these sections.